blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_for_ethereum2_medalla_testnet.md

 ## Acknowledgements

 The authors thank the authors of all the resources used in the article, as well as the Ethereum Community and Foundation.
-The authors especially thank [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in the article, and [bluepintail](https://github.com/bluepintail) for openly sharing his/her analysis with the ethstaker community.
+The authors especially thank [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in the article and answering our many questions, [bluepintail](https://github.com/bluepintail) for openly sharing his/her analysis with the ethstaker community, and [Butta.eth](https://twitter.com/Butta_eth) for supporting our work.
 The authors also thank [Ivan Liljeqvist](https://www.linkedin.com/in/ivan-liljeqvist-697824198/) and the [Ivan on Tech](https://academy.ivanontech.com/a/27786/pVrJMEtL) team for creating a thriving community and motivating blockchain content.

 ## Authors